bitnami/charts/bitnami/mariadb-galera/README.md

 # MariaDB Galera packaged by Bitnami

-MariaDB Galera is a multi-master database cluster solution for synchronous replication and high availability.
+MariaDB Galera is a multi-primary database cluster solution for synchronous replication and high availability.

 [Overview of MariaDB Galera](https://mariadb.com/kb/en/library/galera-cluster/)